som-shahlab/ehr_ml/doc_src/source/index.rst

 How is :py:mod:`ehr_ml` organized?
 *********************************************

-Every research project has different needs and ehr_ml cannot satisfy all of them.
-Instead, ehr_ml is organized in a heirarchical manner such that it should be possible for every research project to use at least some part of the library.
+ehr_ml is designed as a combination of multiple relatively independent components.

-The library is split into several main modules:
+The main modules are:

 :py:mod:`ehr_ml.timeline`
     Contains both a common data format and utilities interacting with it.